MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-release-version-history.md

 This version is only available for install via the download page.

 ### Fixed issues
-- Resolved memory leak issues present in previous version
+- Resolved memory leak issues present in previous version.
-- General improvements for websocket support
+- Completed general improvements for websocket support.

 ## Version 1.5.1526.0

 ### Release status

-April 07, 2020: Released for download
+April 07, 2020: Released for download.
 This version is only available for install via the download page.

 ### New features and improvements
 - Connectors only use Transport Layer Security (TLS) 1.2 for all connections.
-See [connector pre-requisites](application-proxy-add-on-premises-application.md#prerequisites) for more details.
+See [connector prerequisites](application-proxy-add-on-premises-application.md#prerequisites) for more details.
 - Improved signaling between the connector and Azure services.
 The signaling supports reliable sessions for Windows Communication Foundation (WCF) communication between the connector and Azure services and Domain Name System (DNS) caching improvements for WebSocket communications.
 - Support for configuring a proxy between the connector and the backend application.
 For more information, see [Work with existing on-premises proxy servers](application-proxy-configure-connectors-with-proxy-servers.md).